bsu-cs315/Dont-Catch-Your_Breath/README.md

 # A demo by Kc Weaver

 ## How To Play
-- Use ARROW KEYS to move left and right
+- Use ARROW KEYS or AD to move left and right
-- Use UP ARROW to jump
+- Use UP ARROW.
+W, or SPACE to jump
 - LEFT CLICK for projectile weapon grappling hook
-- Destroy all 40 enemies and survive to win!
+- Fight your way through all 6 levels surviving the hoards!

 ## Third-Party Assets